Scrum: A visual guide

 If you and your team are new to the Scrum methodology, you have come to the right place!
 We have developed this visual guide to help you understand how the Scrum Methodology works.
-You can even download an A0 size version of the poster and print it to display in your office!
+You can download a poster version of the graphic to print and display in your office!
 If you think the poster is useful, feel free to use it on your blog and share with your networks.

 What is Scrum?

 Scrum is probably the most popular agile development framework used for managing product development.
 Like all other agile frameworks, Scrum boasts flexibility, team collaboration and iterative delivery.
 This helps teams adapt to changes easily, especially when customers change their minds about what they want.

 Follow this visual guide to Scrum and find out how it works (click the image to view it on full screen).
 You can also download a PDF of this graphic ready for printing.
 If you’re looking for Scrum training or agile project management training then you can find those from the main menu.